coatless-tutorials/convert-shiny-app-r-shinylive/README.md

 This repository demonstrates how to deploy an R Shinylive app using GitHub Actions and GitHub Pages.

-The initial app source code is from a [StackOverflow Question](https://stackoverflow.com/questions/78160039/using-shinylive-to-allow-deployment-of-r-shiny-apps-from-a-static-webserver-yiel) by [Dasha Semochkina](https://stackoverflow.com/users/23593955/dasha-semochkina).
+The initial app source code is from a [StackOverflow Question](https://stackoverflow.com/questions/78160039/using-shinylive-to-allow-deployment-of-r-shiny-apps-from-a-static-webserver-yiel) by [Faustin Gashakamba](https://stackoverflow.com/users/5618354/faustin-gashakamba).

 ## Shinylive App Size